Deutsche Mark: Coins

-The weights and dimensions of the coins can be found in an FAQ of the Bundesbank.

 Unlike other countries (such as Australia) there was no attempt or proposal suggested for the withdrawal of the 1pf and 2pf coins.
 Both coins were still in circulation in 2001 and supermarkets in particular still marked prices to the nearest pfennig.
 This penchant for accuracy continues with the euro (while Finland or the Netherlands for example, price to the nearest 5 cents) with the 1-cent coin still encountered in Germany.

 There were a considerable number of commemorative silver DM 5 and DM 10 coins, which actually had the status of legal tender but were rarely seen outside of collectors' circles.